S.F. Travis Hardware, Cocoa, 1885: one of Florida's oldest continuously-operating businesses

 What the store sold, by era

 1885–1900 (citrus-frontier era).
-Mostly tools and supplies for grove development: shovels, axes, mule harness, grove pumps, crate nails, and the kind of cookware and stoves that homesteading families needed.
+Mostly tools and supplies for grove development: shovels, axes, mule tack, grove pumps, crate nails, and the kind of cookware and stoves that homesteading families needed.
 The store was a wholesaler as much as a retailer; Travis would order in carload lots and resell to smaller stores in Eau Gallie, Melbourne, and as far south as Fort Pierce.

 1900–1925 (railroad boom era).
 Building hardware.
 The Florida East Coast Railway’s arrival in 1893 set off a construction boom along the Indian River, and Travis was the supply yard for it.
 Window glass, paint, nails, hinges, screen wire, plumbing fittings.
 A 1912 newspaper account in the Cocoa Tribune described a single train-car shipment of paint and putty arriving for Travis weighing 18 tons.